microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudlicensing-groupcloudlicensing-get-usageright.md

 ---
-title: "Get a cloud licensing usageRight for a group"
+title: "Get group usageRight"
-description: "Read the properties and relationships of a usageRight object for a group."
+description: "Get the properties and relationships of a usageRight object granted to a group."
 author: "patrick-starrin"
 ms.localizationpriority: medium
 doc_type: apiPageType
 ---

-# Get usageRight for a group
+# Get group usageRight

 Namespace: microsoft.graph.cloudLicensing

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Read the properties and relationships of a [usageRight](../resources/cloudlicensing-usageright.md) object for a group.
+Get the properties and relationships of a [usageRight](../resources/cloudlicensing-usageright.md) object granted to a group.

 ## Permissions